stellarvector/blog/_writeups/2023/ctf101/rsa-challenges.md

 $$ de \equiv 1 \bmod \varphi.$$

 But this tells us that `ed - 1` is a multiple of $$\varphi$$, and a bit of googling tells us that there exists a clever way to factor a number knowing a multiple of its totient.
 See for instance [this post](https://math.stackexchange.com/questions/12328/rsa-fast-factorization-of-n-if-d-and-e-are-known).
-This relies on the fact that $$\varphi(n)$$ is also the order of the multiplicative group of the numbers $$\mod n$$.
+This relies on the fact that $$\varphi(n)$$ is also the order of the multiplicative group of the numbers $$\bmod n$$.
 However, even without getting to much into the math explained there, we can implement their algorithm to find a factor for `n`:

 ```python
 def find_factor(ed, n):